Operation Market Garden: British landings

-Arnhem veteran Tom Hicks of 1st Parachute Squadron of the Royal Engineers described the problems the paratroops faced: "They (the Germans) had guns that out-ranged ours.
+Arnhem veteran Tom Hicks, of 1st Parachute Squadron of the Royal Engineers, described the problems the paratroops faced: "They (the Germans) had guns that out-ranged ours.
 We had no artillery with us so they could just lay off and pick you off kind of thing.
 If we wanted to get a gun out of action we had to send a patrol out, do it man to man kind of thing."

 Two of the three battalions of the 1st Parachute Brigade were slowed down by Krafft's 16th SS Panzergrenadier Training and Replacement Battalion, Allwörden's 9th SS Panzerjäger Battalion, two infantry alarm companies formed from Spindler's 9th SS Panzer Artillery Regiment, and ten half-tracks detached from Gräbner's 9th SS Reconnaissance Battalion, which had all quickly established a thin blocking line covering the obvious routes into Arnhem.
-Lieutenant-Colonel John Frost's 2nd Parachute Battalion, advancing eastwards along the southernmost road into Arnhem near the Rhine, found its route largely undefended.
+Lieutenant-Colonel John Frost's 2nd Parachute Battalion, advancing eastwards along the southernmost road into Arnhem near the Rhine, found their route largely undefended.
 They arrived at the bridge in the evening and set up defensive positions at the north end.
 They were joined by Brigade HQ, led by Major Tony Hibbert, which was the brigade's only other unit to reach the bridge.

 Two attempts to capture the arched steel bridge and its southern approach failed.
 Of the other battalions, the 3rd Parachute Battalion had covered only half the distance to the bridge when they halted for the night, the rear of their column being under attack and needing time to catch up.
 The 1st Parachute Battalion was similarly fragmented, yet pushed on around the flank of the German line throughout the night.
 Frequent skirmishes resulted in their making little more progress.
 The 3rd Battalion under Captain James Cleminson, KBE, MC, ambushed a German staff car and killed the commander of Arnhem's garrison, Major-General Friedrich Kussin, as well as his aide and his driver.